Chapter 6: The Roadmap

 Chapter Summary

-This chapter synthesized Phase II by teaching the research prospectus:
+This chapter synthesized Part II by teaching the research prospectus:

 • Scope creep is the enemy of student research.
 Narrow focus through iterative refinement until the project fits within time and resource constraints.